ppoelzl/PathOfBuildingAPI/README.rst

     * Build author's notes
 * Exposes (almost) all of Path of Building's stats and attributes in a simple and pythonic way.
 * Low memory footprint through slots and dynamically generated attributes.
-* Automatically calculates mod values on theorycrafted items.
+* Automatically calculates numerical values on theorycrafted items.

 Setup Instructions
 --------------------